 FREQUENTLY ASKED QUESTIONS

-To help try and provide some clarity on the ongoing impact of CONVID-19 on Grassroots Football in our region we have compiled a list of some of the most frequently asked questions.
+To help try and provide some clarity on the ongoing impact of COVID-19 on Grassroots Football in our region we have compiled a list of answers to some of our most frequently asked questions.

 Yes all staff are currently home based and are eager to provide as much support to clubs and leagues as possible.
 Staff will be maintaining the working hours of 09:30 - 16:30, Monday to Friday.